ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - INPUTFILE: monitor.csv
 - OUTPUTFILE: shrinked_monitor.csv

+Note:
+- True and False for EngineOn and Driving are replaced into respectively 1 and 0, so it is shorter and easier usable in e.g. Excel.

 ## Raspberry pi configuration
 Example script to run monitor.py once per hour on a linux based system.